shinhermit/xCV/README.md

 # Todo
 * Write a script bash for simple automation (until there is the real tool).
+* Add an URL section for projects and realizations.
 * Develop the interactive tool for data entry and automation process.